-Unfortunately, some of the nicest weather and foliage during the year is accompanied by an onslaught of allergens.
+Unfortunately, some of the nicest weather and foliage during the year are accompanied by an onslaught of allergens.
 As pollen fills the air, people afflicted by seasonal allergies begin to groan.

-Christopher Randolph, MD, a member of the American Academy of Allergy, Asthma, and Immunology Asthma & Allergic Diseases in the Elderly Committee, offers the following suggestions to help caregivers make allergy season more bearable for their loved ones:
+Christopher Randolph, M.D., Fellow of the American Academy of Allergy, Asthma and Immunology (AAAAI) and allergist/immunologist in private practice in Connecticut, offers the following suggestions to help caregivers make allergy season more bearable for their aging loved ones.

-- Look for the signs.
 Allergies don’t discriminate between the young and the old.
 Dr. Randolph says that people falsely assume the elderly do not get seasonal allergies when they are just as likely as anyone else to be affected when spring blooms begin to appear.
 In fact, adult-onset allergies are not unusual.
-Caregivers should be on the lookout for the traditional signs like sneezing, a runny nose and itchy eyes so they can nip them in the bud.
+Caregivers should be on the lookout for traditional signs like sneezing, coughing, congestion, runny nose, wheezing and itchy, watery eyes so they can nip them in the bud.

-- Inform their doctor.
-Dr. Randolph points out that it can be difficult for a physician to diagnose allergies in older individuals, especially when they’re focused on catching and managing larger health issues.
-Allergy symptoms can easily take a backseat to more weighty symptoms, like pain, depression and changes in memory.
+Dr. Randolph points out that it can be difficult for a physician to diagnose allergies in older individuals, especially during short appointments when they’re focused on detecting and managing larger health issues.
+Allergy symptoms can easily take a backseat to more weighty symptoms like pain, depression and changes in mental state.
 Patients with Alzheimer’s disease or other types of dementia may not be able to articulate their discomfort either.
-If you suspect that your loved one may have allergies, definitely inform the doctor of your concerns.
+If you suspect that your loved one may have allergies, don’t hesitate to inform the doctor of your concerns.

-- Be aggressive.
 “Allergies have a larger impact on the lives and health of the elderly,” explains Dr. Randolph.
-It makes sense; allergy symptoms, such as a nasal congestion and an irritated throat can be extremely dangerous for seniors with pre-existing cardiovascular problems or lung disease.
+It makes sense; allergy symptoms, such as a nasal congestion, cough and an irritated throat, can be extremely dangerous for seniors with pre-existing cardiovascular problems or lung disease.
 This is why Dr. Randolph feels that allergies in the elderly should be treated as rapidly and aggressively as possible.

-- Try drug-free solutions.
-Seasonal allergies are triggered by increases of pollen and mold in the environment.
-Minimizing exposure to these allergens is an obvious way to avoid bothersome reactions.
+Seasonal allergies are triggered by increases in allergens in the environment, such as mold spores and tree, grass and weed pollen.
+Minimizing exposure to these allergens is an obvious way to avoid bothersome allergic reactions.
 This is not always easy, but a few lifestyle changes can help.

-Make sure that your air conditioning unit is serviced regularly and equipped with a High Efficiency Particulate Air (HEPA) filter that can remove allergens from outside air to keep them from entering and circulating around the house.
-If your loved one also has indoor allergies to things like dust and pets, they may benefit from using an air purifier.
+Make sure your air conditioning unit is serviced regularly and equipped with a High Efficiency Particulate Air (HEPA) filter that can remove allergens from the air to keep them from circulating around the house.
+If your loved one also has indoor allergies to things like dust, dust mites and pets, they may benefit from using an air purifier.